New Lectionary: information for musicians

 As I write, we have just celebrated the Eleventh Sunday of Ordinary Time, when we sang Psalm 92 (91).
 Again, there is a slight change to the response from “It is good to give you thanks, O Lord” to “It is good to give thanks to you, O LORD”.
 There are, again, some slight changes to the text in the verses with “to proclaim your love in the morning” becoming “to proclaim your loving mercy in the morning” and “The just will flourish like the palm tree” being replaced by “The just one will flourish like the palm tree”, for example.
 The bigger change is in the layout of the verses.
 At the moment, we have verses 2 and 3 together, in a block of four lines, followed by verse 13 alone, as two lines, followed by verses 14, 15, and 16 as a four line block.
 The new version has verses 2 – 3 together, followed by verses 13-14, and verses 15-16, each resulting in a block of four lines, which will likely prove to be easier to set to music.

-Permission is required from the Liturgy Office if settings of the new lectionary are going to be sold, eg in published volumes whether printed or for download.
-For local use, without charge, there is no need to gain such permission.
-What will be being checked, as I understand it, is the integrity of the texts, ie that these have been used correctly, rather than the quality of the musical setting!
+Permission is required from the Liturgy Office if settings of the new lectionary are going to be used in more than one parish, whether this is free of charge or for sale.
+What will be checked, as I understand it, is the integrity of the texts, ie that these have been used correctly, rather than the quality of the musical setting!
 Incidentally, you may have noticed that I have very deliberately used the word “Lord” when quoting from the current version of the psalter, and “Lord” when quoting from the new.
 LORD in small capitals indicates that, in the original Hebrew text, the divine name of God is used.
 Where other Hebrew words are used for Lord, this is shown without small caps.

 There has also been a move towards inclusive language, such that, in the psalm for the Twelfth Sunday of Ordinary Time (Year B), “These men have seen the Lord’s deeds” becomes “These have seen the deeds of the LORD.”